 Housing

-The median home value in Racho Cucamonga hovers around $545,000, with available figures ranging from $541,600 to $550,634.
-This is higher than the median home value for San Bernadino County as whole, which comes in at $362,000.
+median home value in Rancho Cucamonga hovers around $545,000, with available figures ranging from $541,600 to $550,634.
+This is higher than the median home value for San Bernadino County as a whole, which comes in at $362,000.
 While Rancho Cucamonga home values have risen 3.3% over the past year or so, they are expected to fall about 1.5% over the course of the next year.

 Food and Groceries